martinleopold/pUI/README.md

 * large() : Label // use large size

 All Widgets
-* onMouse(String method) : <WidgetType> // method to be called when a mouse event happens.
+* onMouse(String method) : &lt;WidgetType&gt; // method to be called when a mouse event happens.
 Parameters: MouseEvent
-* onDraw(String method) : <WidgetType> // method to be called when the widget is drawn.
-Parameters: <WidgetType>
+* onDraw(String method) : &lt;WidgetType&gt; // method to be called when the widget is drawn.
+Parameters: &lt;WidgetType&gt;